15 minute read time

 Marketing automation is a powerful way to engage customers, and marketers are taking notice.
-That’s because automation delivers tangible results — automated emails get 86% higher open rates, produce a 196% increase in click-through rates, and generate 320% more revenue than standard promotional emails.
+Automated emails get 86% higher open rates, produce a 196% increase in click-through rates, and generate 320% more revenue than standard promotional emails.

-Today, roughly 49% of companies use some type of marketing automation according to Emailmonday.
-And even though marketers understand the benefits of automation many have struggled to use it productively.
+Today, roughly 49% of companies use some type of marketing automation, according to Emailmonday.
+However, even though marketers understand the benefits of automation, many have struggled to use it productively.
 One survey found that 25% of marketing professionals found automation systems too complex to be used effectively.

-Today, we’re witnessing a monumental change because marketing automation has become easier to implement, scale, and execute.
-At Campaign Monitor, we offer email marketing and automation that’s both incredibly powerful and easy-to-use.
-The future of marketing automation is here and this guide will walk you through the essentials so you can unleash the power of marketing automation for your business.
+We’re now witnessing a monumental change, as marketing automation has become easier to implement, scale, and execute.
+Providers like Campaign Monitor offer email marketing and automation that’s both powerful and easy to use.
+Read on to learn some of the essentials so you can unleash the power of marketing automation for your business.

-When it comes to marketing automation, some companies like to use a lot of technical jargon to explain it, but it’s actually quite simple: Marketing automation is when software automatically sends campaigns to your customers and prospects based on triggers you define.
+Some companies like to use a lot of technical jargon to explain marketing automation, but it’s quite simple: Marketing automation takes place when software automatically sends campaigns to your customers and prospects based on triggers you define.

-You may have also heard the term multi or omni channel marketing automation.
-This simply means marketing automation across multiple channels such as mobile apps, social, SMS, email, and more.
+You may have also heard the term multi or omnichannel marketing automation.
+These terms simply refer to marketing automation that spreads across multiple channels, such as mobile apps, social, SMS, email, and more.

 If you’re creating a marketing automation program for your business, it’s essential to consider how data, rules, and content will come together to create a journey that leads to more interested and loyal customers.

-The 3 components of a successful marketing automation journey:
+The 3 components of a successful marketing automation journey are:

 Email automation is a subset of marketing automation and specifically refers to email messages that are automatically triggered by certain behaviors.
-An automated email campaign is set up once, and then automatically sent to a particular individual based on a series of triggers and rules that you define.
+An automated email campaign requires only one setup, and then it is automatically sent to a particular individual based on a series of triggers and rules that you define.

 For example, imagine you’d like to send a welcome email to anyone who signs up to receive your newsletter.
-You can create an automated email that welcomes them, and perhaps provides a discount or links to some helpful resources.
+You can create an automated email that welcomes the new subscriber, and perhaps provides a discount or links to some helpful resources.

-It would be really time-consuming to manually create and send an email campaign to each person when he or she signs up; so instead, you set up an automated welcome email that gets sent whenever a new person joins your list.
+It would be time-consuming to manually create and send an email campaign to each person when he or she signs up; so, instead, you set up an automated welcome email that gets sent whenever a new person joins your list.

-Email is the most important piece of the marketing automation puzzle, and Campaign Monitor offers email marketing and automation that is easy to set up, scale, and execute.
+Email is the most important piece of the marketing automation puzzle, and providers like Campaign Monitor offer email marketing and automation that is easy to set up, scale, and execute.

 Smart marketers and companies are using marketing automation to send timely, personalized, and hyper-relevant messages to their audiences.
 These automated messages are opened often, and they drive more revenue than standard one-off campaigns.